lopezjurip/blog/content/post/2015-12-28-PythonWindows.md

 choco install firefox
 ```

-You can add a `-y` argument to install inmediatly:
+You can add a `-y` argument to install immediately:

 ```sh
 choco install atom -y